A Unique Approach to Correcting Profound Deficiencies

 Rapidly evolving information technology jobs are often so unique in the universe of business employment that using passive or self-reporting surveying methods to obtain compensation benchmark data can yield extremely inaccurate results.
 That's because of the common (and dreaded) problem of lack of standardization in tech job titles and what tech professionals actually do on-the-job.

-Our solution in 1994 was to create a new methodology that produced the first salary surveys in North America to define and accurately benchmark "new breed" IT positions in Web/I-net, e-Commerce, Data Warehousing/Business Intelligence, Unix/NT/Linux, Business Technology/Business Systems Analysts, Information Security, SAP and other enterprise software applications.
+Our solution back in 1994 was to create an entirely new methodology and use it to produce the first salary surveys in North America to accurately benchmark "new breed" IT positions in Web/I-net, e-Commerce, Data Warehousing/Business Intelligence, Unix/NT/Linux, Business Technology/Business Systems Analysts, Information Security, SAP and other enterprise software applications.